Level 3: "Imagine That!" (3 - 5 Years)

 Encouraging aural awareness and introducing musical concepts through:

 Pretend Play.
 Pretend play activities are integrated with music, vocal development, storytelling, listening, movement and literacy aspects of each class.
-When based upon a child’s real life experiences, pretend play helps develop language, sensory, motor and cognitive skills.
+When based on a child’s real-life experiences, pretend play helps develop language, sensory, motor and cognitive skills.

 Storytelling and Literacy.
 Each class is built on the development of a story, so you’ll hear preschoolers search for the word to say what they mean and try to keep up with their busy minds, emerging wants, needs, likes, and dislikes.

 Parent Involvement.
 Children aged 3-5 are learning to be self-sufficient in a group setting of peers, while many times still needing the emotional security provided by a parent.
 He’ll experience both in Imagine That!
 Caregivers participate in the last 15 minutes of class.
 Plus the At Home Materials ensures the learning continues at home with your child’s best teacher—you!